Building a legal corridor for school nutrition to improve Vietnamese people's stature

 At the International Conference on Vietnamese Nutrition, school nutrition issues continued to be discussed with urgent perspectives and important solutions, including the need to build a legal corridor for school nutrition.

-School nutrition is important for improving stature
+School nutrition is important to improve stature

-The second Vietnamese Nutrition Conference, with the theme of School Nutrition, was recently co-organized by the Institute of Nutrition (Ministry of Health) and the Japan Nutrition Association, with the support of TH Group and TH Nutrition Institute.
+The second Vietnamese Nutrition Conference, with the theme of School Nutrition, was recently co-organized by the Institute of Nutrition ( Ministry of Health ) and the Japan Nutrition Association, with the support of TH Group and TH Nutrition Institute.

 Speaking at the workshop, Associate Professor, Dr. Tran Thanh Duong, Director of the Institute of Nutrition, said that Vietnamese children are facing three nutritional burdens: malnutrition (especially stunting); overweight and obesity; and micronutrient deficiencies.

-Assoc.
-Prof. Dr. Tran Thanh Duong speaking at the Workshop |
+| Associate Professor, Dr. Tran Thanh Duong speaks at the Workshop |

 In addition, there is an increase in the rate of overweight and obesity in all subjects, in which the rate of overweight and obesity in children aged 5-19 increased from 8.5% in 2010 to 19.0% in 2020 (more than double after 10 years).